MicrosoftDocs/architecture-center/docs/example-scenario/file-storage/oracle-azure-netapp-files-content.md

 - Consider the database size:

-  - For small databases, you can deploy database and log files into a single volume.
+  - For small databases, you can deploy all components, such as data files, the redo log, the archive log, and control files, into a single volume.
 Such simplified configurations are easy to manage.
-  - For large databases, it can be more efficient to configure multiple volumes.
-You can also use a [manual Quality of Service (QoS) capacity pool][Manual QoS volume quota and throughput].
-This type of pool provides more granular control over performance requirements.
+  - For large databases, it's more efficient to configure multiple volumes.
+You can use [automatic or manual Quality of Service (QoS) volumes][Performance considerations for Azure NetApp Files].
+These volume types provide more granular control over performance requirements.

-- Install SQL Server with SMB fileshare storage.
-SQL Server 2012 (11.x) and later versions support SMB file server as a storage option.
-Database engine user databases and system databases like Master, Model, MSDB, and TempDB provide that support.
-This point applies to SQL Server stand-alone and SQL Server failover cluster installations (FCI).
-For more information, see [Install SQL Server with SMB fileshare storage][Install SQL Server with SMB fileshare storage].

 ## Pricing

+Using Azure NetApp Files instead of a block storage solution can reduce costs for these reasons:

+- You can make the configuration cost-efficient.
+With Azure NetApp Files, you can enlarge or shrink deployments on demand.
+In contrast, traditional on-premises configurations are sized for maximum workload requirements.
+Consequently, on-premises configurations are only most cost-effective at maximum utilization.
+With the scalability of Azure NetApp Files, you can change the configuration continuously and optimize it for the current workload requirement.

+- You can use smaller VMs:

+  - Azure NetApp Files provides low-latency storage access.
+With smaller VMs, you then get the same performance that larger VMs deliver with ultra disk storage.
-Cloud resources usually place limits on I/O operations.
+  - Cloud resources usually place limits on I/O operations.
 This practice prevents sudden slowdowns due to resource exhaustion or unexpected outages.
 As a result, VMs have disk throughput limitations and network bandwidth limitations.
 The network limitations are typically higher than disk throughput limitations.
 With network-attached storage, only network bandwidth limits are relevant, and they only apply to data egress.
 In other words, VM-level disk I/O limits don't affect Azure NetApp Files.
 Because of these factors, network-attached storage can achieve better performance than disk I/O. This fact holds up even when Azure NetApp Files runs on smaller VMs.

   Smaller VMs offer these pricing advantages over larger ones:

   - They're less costly.
-- They carry a lower SQL Server license cost.
+  - They carry a lower Oracle Database license cost, especially when you use smaller, constrained-code SKUs.
   - The network-attached storage doesn't have an I/O cost component.

 These savings outweigh any pricing differences between Azure NetApp Files and disk storage solutions.
-For a detailed TCO analysis, see [Benefits of using Azure NetApp Files for SQL Server deployment][Benefits of using Azure NetApp Files for SQL Server deployment - Detailed cost analysis].

 ## Next steps

-- For information about setting up a SQL Server VM, see [Quickstart: Create SQL Server 2017 on a Windows virtual machine in the Azure portal].
-- To learn how to migrate SQL Server to Azure while retaining application and OS control, see [Migration overview: SQL Server to SQL Server on Azure VMs][Migration overview: SQL Server to SQL Server on Azure VMs].
-- For information about SQL Server on Azure NetApp Files, see the [solutions architectures landing page][Solution architectures using Azure NetApp Files - SQL Server].
+- [Oracle database performance on Azure NetApp Files single volumes][Oracle database performance on Azure NetApp Files single volumes]
+- [Linux NFS mount options best practices for Azure NetApp Files][Linux NFS mount options best practices for Azure NetApp Files]
+- [Azure NetApp Files performance benchmarks for Linux][Azure NetApp Files performance benchmarks for Linux]
+- [Capacity management FAQs][Capacity management FAQs]

 ## Related resources